Overlapping Spaces for Compact Graph Representations

 \subsection{WLA6 dataset details}

-As described in the main text, this dataset is obtained by running the breadth-first search algorithm on the category graph~\footnote{https://en.wikipedia.org/wiki/Special:CategoryTree - in fact it is not a tree now: category "Matrix theory" have subcategory "Matrices" with subcategory "Matrix theory", for example} of the English-language Wikipedia, starting from the vertex (category) ``Linear algebra'' and limited to the depth 6 (Wikipedia Linear Algebra 6).
+As described in the main text, this dataset is obtained by running the breadth-first search algorithm on the category graph of the English-language Wikipedia (\url{https://en.wikipedia.org/wiki/Special:CategoryTree}), starting from the vertex (category) ``Linear algebra'' and limited to the depth 6 (Wikipedia Linear Algebra 6).
 We provide this graph along with the texts (names) of the vertices (categories).
 The resulting graph is very close to being a tree, although there are some cycles.
 Predictably, hyperbolic space gives a significant profit for this graph, while using product spaces gives almost no additional advantage.
-The purpose of using this dataset is to check our conclusions on data other than those used in~\cite{gu2018learning} and to evaluate overlaying spaces on data where product spaces do not provide quality gains.
+The purpose of using this dataset is to check our conclusions on data other than those used in~\cite{gu2018learning} and to evaluate overlapping spaces on a dataset where product spaces do not provide quality gains.